EAST WILLIAMSBURG – A homeless man was crushed to death by a truck yesterday after he sought shelter from the summer rain under the vehicle.

 Responding EMS attempted to help McCormick, but ultimately pronounced him dead at the scene.
 An investigation into his death is underway, though no arrests have yet been made.
 The medical examiner will determine McCormick’s cause of death.

-BRIGHTON BEACH – Around 10:30 am, a little more than a week ago, on Monday, August 6, police received a call of a body floating in the water near the Verazzano Bridge.
+BRIGHTON BEACH – Around 10:30 am, a little more than a week ago, on Monday, August 6, police received a call of a body floating in the water near the Verrazano Bridge.

 NYPD Harbor units found the body in the water, unconscious and unresponsive, and brought the man to the Kingsboro College dock in Brighton Beach, said police.
 EMS pronounced the victim dead at the scene.